jeffreykegler/old_kollos/notes/misc/strand.md

 ### Strand parsing loop

-<a name="STRAND-PARSING-LOOP"></a>
+<a name="STRAND-PARSING-LOOP"></a>When

-When the strand parsing loop begins, we will have
+the strand parsing loop begins, we will have

-* A bocage, called the *prefix bocage*.
+* a bocage, called the *prefix bocage*; and

+* a parse, called the *suffix parse*.

-  If the suffix parse is the initial parse, the prefix bocage will be empty.
+On the first pass through, the prefix bocage will be empty.
+The "suffix" in suffix parse means that the parse is a suffix relative to a prefix bocage.
+This means that the initial parse is also considered to be a suffix parse, because the initial parse
+*is* a suffix relative to the (at that point empty) prefix bocage.

-* A parse.
-This may be the initial parse.
-This is called the *suffix parse*, even when it is the initial parse.
+A *proper suffix parse* is a suffix parse which is not the initial parse.

 If the suffix parse failed,
 we deal with it